andrewjpascual/Pokedex/README.md

 # React Pokédex

-Pokémon website that currently displays info about GEN I Pokémon from the Pokeapi.co API.
+Pokémon website that currently displays info about GEN 1 to GEN 7 Pokémon from the Pokeapi.co API.

 Link: